Accelerating operator Sinkhorn iteration with overrelaxation: Overrelaxation and accelerated convergence

 \subsection{Local convergence}

-All three of the proposed overrelaxation methods have the same fixed points $(X_*,Y_*) \in \caC_{m} \times \caC_n$.
-We will show that around fixed points they are actually all equal in first order and hence have the same asymptotic linear convergence rate, which is determined by the spectral radius of the linearization in the fixed point.
+All three of the proposed overrelaxation methods, that is,~\eqref{eq: overrelaxation Euclidean},~\eqref{eq: overrelaxation variable transform} and~\eqref{eq: overrelaxation Hilbert metric}, have the same fixed points $(X_*,Y_*) \in \caC_{m} \times \caC_n$.
+We will show that around fixed points they are actually all equal to first order and hence have the same asymptotic linear convergence rate, which is determined by the spectral radius of the linearization in the fixed point.
 Since the heuristic version in~\eqref{eq: overrelaxation Euclidean} is a standard nonlinear SOR method in Euclidean space, its rate can be exactly deduced from well-known results.

 Note that derivatives in this section are always understood as Fr\'echet derivatives in spaces of symmetric matrices, which is possible since $\caC_m$ and $\caC_{n}$ are open subsets in the corresponding spaces.
 Clearly, the derivative of $\bS_\omega$ in~\eqref{eq: overrelaxation Euclidean} in a fixed point $(X_*,Y_*)$ is given as